fstuff-dev/modbuild/README.md

     'menuconfig              -  Configure the module build'
-    'gconfig                 -  Configure the module build with gtk interface' 'savedefconfig           -  Save current config in a file called defconfig ' 'distclean               -  Clean all '
+    'gconfig                 -  Configure the module build with gtk interface' 'savedefconfig           -  Save current config in a file called defconfig ' 'store           	 -  Save current config in configs directory with preferred name ' 'distclean               -  Clean all '
 	'all                     -  Build the module'
 	'install                 -  Install the module to your target'